catppuccin/rio/README.md

 ## Usage

-1. Clone this repository locally
+1. Clone this repository locally to ~/.config/rio/themes
-2. Open the app's settings
+2. Edit your ~/.config/rio/config.toml file and change the 'theme' value to your desired colorscheme
-3. Select `import theme` and browse to where you cloned Catppuccin
+3. Go ahead and save your changes
-4. Select it
+4. Rio will automatically detect your changes

 <!-- this section is optional -->
 ## 🙋 FAQ